-DLTK's Crafts for Kids Paper Bag Turul Craft (Hungarian
+Paper Bag Turul Craft (Hungarian mythological creature)

 This Turul is a simple puppet craft that is fun for young children to

-and works well with various fantasy books or a Hungarian mythology theme.
+make.
+It makes a great project for preschool and kindergarten kids and works well with various fantasy books or a Hungarian mythology theme.

 Materials:

-- a paper lunch bag
+- a paper lunch bag,

 - a printer,